 Personal data collected from participants taking our assessment questionnaires will be used:

-- To provide, on request from coaches and/or your employer, personalized computer-generated reports from completion by participants of our assessment questionnaires, including via our web-based scoring and delivery platform or otherwise.
+- To provide, on request from coaches, personalized computer-generated reports from completion by participants of our assessment questionnaires, including via our web-based scoring and delivery platform or otherwise.
 Sometimes we may combine participant data with that of other participants (for example, to create aggregated team reports).

 - Where feedback is given, for the purposes of the feedback session between the participant and coach